 Glocalization, or the ways in which global forces interact with local conditions, is a key part of the program’s multiscalar perspective, and it is seen as essential for new approaches in important fields of urban policy such as culture, economy, and planning.
 4CITIES was developed to provide an immersive, experiential urban studies education that overcomes geographic and disciplinary boundaries while embracing the diversity of actors, forces, and contexts that are shaping the 21st century city.

 Where is 4CITIES?

 The Classical 4CITIES track spends a semester in each of four European capital cities: Brussels, Vienna, Copenhagen, and Madrid.
-Additional excursions to a diverse set of cities such as Rotterdam, Antwerp, Budapest, Malmö, and Zaragoza are also organised in each semester.
-Students in the Research and Practice Tracks also spend their first and second semesters in Brussels and Vienna before spreading out across Europe to conduct internships or work-placements and additional coursework at one of our academic partner institutions.
+Along the way, several excursions to cities such as Rotterdam, Antwerp, Budapest, Malmö, or Zaragoza are organized.
+Students in the Research and Practice Tracks also spend their first and second semesters in Brussels and Vienna, with many then spreading out across Europe to conduct internships or work-placements and additional coursework at one of our academic partner institutions.
 During summers and holidays, students self-organize trips to cities throughout Europe and occasionally beyond.
-It is not uncommon to visit 20 countries and more than 50 cities over the course of the program.
+Between official and self-organized offerings, it is not uncommon for a student to visit 20 countries and more than 50 cities over the course of the program.

 Who is 4CITIES?